-If you’ve followed the blog at all, you know just how obsessed my 4 year old son, Finn, is with outer space.
+If you’ve followed the blog at all, you know just how obsessed my son, Finn, is with outer space.
 He wears his astronaut costume ALL.
 THE.
 TIME.
 In fact, when we were trick-or-treating this year for Halloween, we overheard a neighbor we didn’t know point to Finn and say, “I see that astronaut in the neighborhood all the time!”
 Yep, that’s my son.
 So, if you have a similarly space-loving kid, here’s some fun outer space activities and experiments to do with them!

 In this post, I want to share with you how to do a DIY project with your preschooler.
 If you’re like me, whenever you’re refinishing a dresser or building a bookshelf, your first instinct when your little one comes around is to shoo them away.
 However, involving them in household projects is SO good for them and it can be a fun, bonding experience if we allow it!

 Recently, Finn and I had so much fun with this DIY furniture painting project!
 We’ve had an unstained bench in our entryway for a few years now, but I recently decided to update that space.
 Originally, I’d planned to paint it white, but when I brought it up to Finn, he said, “Why don’t we paint it red?
 Like a fire station?”
 So, that’s what we did!

 You might be wondering…Why in the world would you want to do a DIY project with a preschooler?!